 SO HOW DO WE GET A BETTER MIPS SCORE?

-You can score up to 10 points for Cost in 2019.
+You can score up to 15 points for Cost in 2020.
 However, this category is calculated by CMS and their is almost nothing a medical provider can do to influence their Cost scores.
-CMS only recently released details about Cost measures and they have stated that providers will receive an average of 3-5 points toward their total MIPS score.
-That will likely change in 2019.

 Is MIPS worth my time?